Lior-Lebovich/Paradoxical/README.md

 # Paradoxical
-Paradoxical relationship between speed and accuracy in olfactory figure-background segregation:
+Code and data for: Paradoxical relationship between speed and accuracy in olfactory figure-background segregation
-Code and data